5l1v3r1/jasmine/readme.md

 pyredis=redis-2.10.6

-Refusing to deserialize untrusted content of type pickle (application/x-python-serialize) Received unregistered task of type 'jasmine_app.main.tasks.add'.
+Refusing to deserialize untrusted content of type pickle (application/x-python-serialize) Received unregistered task of type 'jasmine_app.run.tasks.add'.
 The message has been ignored and discarded.
 使用新的导入方式
 from proj.module import foo